 Google assigns PageRank to every webpage it crawls.
 When another website links to your website, some of its PageRank is passed on to you.
 The more sites there are out there linking to you, the higher your PageRank will be and the more trustworthy your site will look to search engines.

-Search engines use bots or “spiders” to crawl billions of pages across the web by following links they find from billions of pages around the web.
+Search engines use bots or “spiders” to crawl billions of pages across the web by following links they find on billions of pages around the web.

-Search engines then store the information it collects into its index.
+Search engines then store the information they collect in their index.

 When a search query is entered, a search engine digs into its index for pages matching the user’s search query, then sorts and displays the most relevant results to the user.